 It’s an ingredient you may have seen in hair growth shampoos and creams, but it’s also used to treat acne, low sex drive, and benign prostatic hyperplasia (enlarged prostate).

 According to a 2019 study on alopecia, saw palmetto was found to inhibit dihydrotestosterone (DHT).
 This is a modern breakthrough for men and women suffering from pattern hair loss.
-Since many scientists have found that DHT contributes to the rapid progression of androgenic alopecia.
+Since many scientists have found that DHT contributes to the rapid advancement of androgenic alopecia.

 When applied orally or topically, saw palmetto works just as well, if not better than finasteride and hair growth creams.
 You can read about the beneficial effects from this study of saw palmetto for hair growth published in the 2019 journal of Archives of Dermatological Research.